dphengsiaroun/dataviz-lille/README.md

 # Check if the services are started
-Check confirm services started with this command :
+Verify if all your services are started with this command :
 ```
 $ brew services list
 ```